 Nowadays, the 10 members of that first huddle are pastors and motivational speakers; ESPN NFL analysts and local television ones; Division II football coaches and licensed counselors; radio personalities and philanthropists.
 Their foundations have raised millions of dollars.
 Their kids have grown.
 They, like Brady, are all in their 40s.
 They have been out of the league for a combined 115 years.

-But when they settle into couches or Gillette Stadium seats Sunday afternoon, there the 41-year-old Brady will be, buckling up that chinstrap, starting his 305th NFL game, and cementing his place on almost every page of the league’s postseason record book.
-A win over the Los Angeles Chargers would give him 28 playoff victories – a dozen more than his closest challenger, Joe Montana.
+But when they settle into couches Sunday evening, there the 41-year-old Brady will be, buckling up that chinstrap, starting his ninth Super Bowl, and cementing his place on almost every page of the NFL’s postseason record book.
+A win over the Los Angeles Rams in Atlanta would give him 30 playoff victories – almost twice as many as his closest challenger, Joe Montana – and an unparalleled sixth ring.

 Seventeen years after Act I, Brady’s former teammates marvel at his longevity and sustained success.
 They use words like “remarkable,” “surreal,” “incredible” and “amazing.”